7 Career Resources for Women in the Media

 The most important support system for women is other women.
 There’s nothing more uplifting than lifting up your own.
 Sian Beilock, president of Barnard College and a cognitive scientist, has advice for how women can overcome hurdles as they head back to work.

-In a recent interview with USA Today, Beilock said that networking remains an important way to find a job or new career — and it may be easier to connect now that socializing is done almost entirely online.
+In an interview with USA Today, Beilock said that networking remains an important way to find a job or new career — and it may be easier to connect now that socializing is done almost entirely online.
 She suggests setting goals, like reaching out to one person a week.
 “What you’ll find is that those conversations are enjoyable…and lead to ideas and opportunities that you wouldn’t have imagined.”

 “I would urge women who are looking to reenter the workforce to really flex those connections and know that there are new platforms,” Beilock says.